dvdkrstndnls/BestOfList/README.md

 #### App Setup

 1. Create a GitHub repo called `burger` and clone it to your computer.
-NOT DONE
+DONE

 2. Make a package.json file by running `npm init` from the command line.
 DONE